joehannis/joehannis/README.md

 Full Stack Software Engineer, scholarship gradate from Makers Academy and career changer with 10 years experience in music production, teaching and business management.

 I am excited for a career in tech as I want to be continually challenged and part of an industry that is the driving force of progress in all of our lives.
-I am highly self motivated and I struggle to put it down a problem I haven't solved.
+I am highly self motivated and once I get stuck into a problem, I keep at it until it's solved .
 I am passionate about learning new technologies and languages, having recently taught myself to use Docker and Github CI/CD for use in my personal projects.
 I love the process of learning and I get a kick out of quality, well tested code.

 I graduated from Makers bootcamp having developed skills in Node.JS, React, JavaScript and Ruby, and I haven't stopped coding every day since.
 I am looking for a job with opportunities for collaboration, learning and room to grow.